Professional wrestling in Israel

 Professional wrestling in Israel has been promoted since the 1950s after the nation's establishment.

 Israeli professional wrestling promotions

 In the 1950s, Rafael Halperin worked in the United States as a professional wrestler in Vince McMahon Sr.'s Capitol Wrestling Corporation.
 He later returned to Israel, where he popularized professional wrestling.
 His most well known matches in Israel were against Achmad Fuad and the "Jordanian Tiger" Abu Antar.
 The match with Fuad took place on 18 June 1966 in front of 6,000 fans at the Bloomfield Stadium and caused the police to use tear gas after a big riot broke out immediately after Fuad attacked the victorious Halperin.
 The match with Abu Antar took place on 20 September 1973 and was the most successful local wrestling match seen in the country, as the Yad Eliyahu Arena was sold out to witness Halperin defeat the "Jordanian Tiger".
-This was Halperin's last match and after he retired from professional wrestling.
+This was Halperin's last match and afterwards he retired from professional wrestling.